BlooberryMoth/Python-HTTP-Server-Base/README.md

 By default, the code will automatically redirect non-trailing-slash URLs.
 This is to prevent issues with relative pathed imports/files you might have.<br>
 It also prevents any URLs from trying to back-track up your file system using "../../"<br><br>

+<sub>Note: If you use this with a proxy system, remember to set up the router to add a trailing slash</sub>

 ### Handling return data:
 Both methods require you to return the Status Code (i.e 200 or 404), the Headers, and the Data being served to the user; The return is formated as a list:<br>
 ```